100BC/C-V/README.md

 # CV

-Online CV for Otman Maowed, a Frontend Developer based in Canada
+Online CV for Otman Maowed, a Front-End Developer based in Canada

 ## Installation